yomidevs/yomitan-mecab-installer/README.md

 [MeCab](https://taku910.github.io/) is a third-party program which uses its own dictionaries and parsing algorithm to decompose Japanese sentences into individual words.
 MeCab may produce more accurate parsing results than Yomitan’s own internal parser.

+## Note
+This doesn't affect anything other than the search page for Yomitan, and is mostly useless since Yomitan's internal parser is good enough for most cases.
+Just to let you know!

 ## ⏬ Installation

 Note: [Homebrew](https://brew.sh/) is required for Mac devices.